 While the social sanctions of esteem and disesteem do have motivating consequences of these material kinds, however, we assume that human beings care about those sanctions, even in cases where associated material consequences are unlikely to materialize.
 In other words, they care about the social sanctions, as they care about the sanctions in self-esteem, for their psychological attractions.
-There is evidence for this claim on the three fronts invoked earlier: common sense, social science and historical testimony.
+There is evidence for this claim on the three fronts invoked earlier: common sense, social science, and historical testimony.

 That the claim answers to common sense shows up in widely shared experiences and expectations.
 Thus we all expect people in public office to worry about their posthumous standing, even when they do not now stand to benefit materially from it.
 And equally we expect people to shrink with embarrassment from being judged negatively by observers they are unlikely ever to meet again: think of how you would feel if you realized that the stranger in the car beside you in stalled traffic is observing you as you pick your nose.

 This commonsense belief in people’s inherent attraction to esteem, and aversion to disesteem, is borne out in social scientific studies.
 Think of the result of a study of New York public washrooms showing that whereas only about 35 percent of women washed their hands after using the toilet when there was no one else present in the public area of the washroom, nearly 80 percent did so when there was someone else there (Munger and Harris 1989).
-Or consider a review of studies of people who are induced to do things they themselves consider wrong, which suggests that people may generally act “out of fear of embarrassment, or of threat to their own or another’s face” (Sabini, Siepmann and Stein 2001, 13) The claim that the sanctions of social esteem matter independently of their material consequences is also borne out in long tradition (Lovejoy 1961).
+Or consider a review of studies of people who are induced to do things they themselves consider wrong, which suggests that people may generally act “out of fear of embarrassment, or of threat to their own or another’s face” (Sabini et al. 2001: 13) The claim that the sanctions of social esteem matter independently of their material consequences is also borne out in long tradition (Lovejoy 1961).
 From classical writers like Polybius and Cicero, through medieval and Renaissance authors as diverse as Aquinas and Machiavelli, down to the European Enlightenment, it was a routine and recurrently emphasized assumption that people care deeply about what others think of them, independently of how this leads others to act.

-John Locke (1975, ch 28 $12) put the assumption forcefully in his Essay on Human Understanding of 1689: “he who imagines commendation and disgrace not to be strong motives to men to accommodate themselves to the opinions and rules of those with whom they converse, seems little skilled in the nature or history of mankind: the greatest part whereof we shall find to govern themselves chiefly, if not solely, by this law.”
-Adam Smith (1982, 116) echoes the theme in the Theory of Moral Sentiments: “Nature, when she formed man for society, endowed him with an original desire to please, and an original aversion to offend his brethren.
+John Locke (1975: chapter 28, §12) put the assumption forcefully in his Essay Concerning Human Understanding of 1689: “he who imagines commendation and disgrace not to be strong motives to men to accommodate themselves to the opinions and rules of those with whom they converse, seems little skilled in the nature or history of mankind: the greatest part whereof we shall find to govern themselves chiefly, if not solely, by this law.”
+Adam Smith (1982: 116) echoes the theme in The Theory of Moral Sentiments: “Nature, when she formed man for society, endowed him with an original desire to please, and an original aversion to offend his brethren.
 She taught him to feel pleasure in their favourable, and pain in their unfavourable regard.
 She rendered their approbation most flattering and most agreeable to him for its own sake; and their disapprobation most mortifying and most offensive.”

-Towards an economy of esteem
+Toward an Economy of Esteem